Urania: Differentially Private Insights into AI Use: Urania : A DP Framework for Text Summarization

 \subsection{\boldmath Choosing the Set of Keywords \texorpdfstring{$\cK$}{K}}

 The effectiveness of $\Urania$ crucially depends on the quality of the keyword set $\cK$ used during cluster summarization.
 We explore four approaches for constructing keyword sets $\cK$, with varying privacy guarantees: namely, \KwsetTFIDF and \KwsetLLM satisfy DP, \KwsetPublic uses a public dataset to obtain keywords, and \KwsetHybrid uses a hybrid approach.
+We describe these methods informally below and formally in \secref{apx:kwset-algs}.
 We discuss some related work in \secref{apx:related}.

 \paragraph{TF-IDF-Based Selection with Partition Selection (\KwsetTFIDF).} We compute the document frequency (DF) of all terms with additive Laplace noise to satisfy DP.
 Using these noisy DF values with token frequency (TF), we select 3--5 keywords for each conversation.
-We then apply partition selection to privately identify significant keywords \citep{desfontaines22differentially}, followed by LLM refinement to obtain $\sim$200 final keywords.
+We then apply partition selection (\Cref{thm:pps}) to privately identify significant keywords, followed by LLM refinement to obtain $\sim$200 final keywords (see \secref{apx:prompt-kwset-llm} for prompt used for refining).
 This approach is better suited when direct LLM access to conversations raises additional privacy concerns.

 \paragraph{LLM-Based Selection with Partition Selection (\KwsetLLM).} We first use an LLM to select 3--5 keywords for each conversation independently.
 This produces a large candidate set of keywords across all conversations.
 We then apply partition selection to privately identify the most representative keywords while satisfying $(\eps, \delta)$-DP.
 This yields several thousand keywords, which we refine using the LLM to produce a final set of $\sim$200 keywords.
+See detailed prompts in \secref{apx:prompt-kwset-llm}.

-\paragraph{Iterative TF-IDF Refinement (\KwsetPublic).} As a non-private baseline, we first use TF-IDF to extract an initial set of keywords from a subset of the corpus.
+\paragraph{Iterative NLP-based Refinement (\KwsetPublic).} As a non-private baseline, we first use multiple NLP techniques (Named Entity Recognition, noun chunk extraction, and RAKE keyword extraction) to extract an initial set of keywords from a standalone (but related) public dataset.
 We then sequentially update this set using an LLM.
-In each iteration, we present the LLM with the current set and new conversations, prompting it to output \texttt{words\_to\_remove} and \texttt{words\_to\_add}.
-This sequential refinement continues until the keyword set stabilizes or reaches a desired size.
+In each iteration, we present the LLM with the current set of keywords and each new conversation, prompting it to output \texttt{words\_to\_remove} and \texttt{words\_to\_add}.
+This sequential refinement continues until the keyword set stabilizes or reaches a desired size; see detailed prompt in \secref{apx:prompt-kwset-public}.